EnterpriseDB/edb-ansible/roles/manage_cnp/README.md

 ## Role variables

-The 'cnp_task' must be defined with a value in order to indicate which task in the role will be executed.
+'cnp_task' must be defined with a value in order to indicate which task in the role will be executed.
+The options are:
+- add-db, add-schema, add-role
+- drop-db, drop-schema, drop-role
+- execute-sql-script
+- apply-manifest, remove-manifest
+- configure-memory, configure-pg-hba

 ## Dependencies